 The guestrooms make for a great night’s stay:

 - Four Points by Sheraton “Four Comfort Bed”

 - Free bottled water in each room

 - Microwave and refrigerator in each room.

-- We’re surrounded by local restaurants and coffee shops… all within walking distance… to name a few: The Keg, McDonalds, Starbucks, Subway, Jack Keaton’s BBQ, Brewed Awakening Coffee House, Bushwakkers Brew Pub, Rebellion Brewing Company, Eldorado Country Rock Bar, and Baller’s Rec Room.
+- Four Points is surrounded by local restaurants and coffee shops… all within walking distance… to name a few: The Keg, McDonalds, Starbucks, Subway, Jack Keaton’s BBQ, Brewed Awakening Coffee House, Bushwakkers Brew Pub, Rebellion Brewing Company, Eldorado Country Rock Bar, and Baller’s Rec Room.

-- We’re also walking distance to Mosaic Stadium, The Brandt Centre, The Cooperators Centre, The Affinityplex, and the Queensbury Convention Centre.
+- They are also walking distance to Mosaic Stadium, The Brandt Centre, The Cooperators Centre, The Affinityplex, and the Queensbury Convention Centre.

-- We’re close to shopping in downtown Regina and to Casino Regina.
+- Four Points is close to shopping in downtown Regina and to Casino Regina.

-- And we’re only an 8 minute drive from the airport (YQR).
+- It is an 8 minute drive from the airport (YQR).